ptibogxiv/doliconnect/readme.txt

 * better UX/UI
 * upgrade Dolibarr version
 * fix php bugs & error
+* please note that a bug can block updating.
+You need to rollback or desinstall this plugin before a new install
 * rebuid and more powerful plugin

    = 9.6.x =